ggiamarchi/vagrant-openstack-provider/README.md

 ### Synced folders

 * `sync_method` - Specify the synchronization method for shared folder between the host and the remote VM.
   Currently, it can be "rsync" or "none".
 The default value is "rsync".
-If your Openstack image does not include rsync, you must set this parameter to "none".
+If your OpenStack image does not include rsync, you must set this parameter to "none".
 * `rsync_includes` - If `sync_method` is set to "rsync", this parameter give the list of local folders to sync on the remote VM.